 Subsequent core drilling in about 1999 and 2005 in two drill holes DO-3 and DO-5 did encounter a 50 to 70 meter wide fault controlled carbonate-sericite alteration zone.
 If related and contiguous, defines an east-west structure which may be an acute conjugate splay to local major E-NE faults and shears within the Lower Blake River Group.
 The nature of the type of low-sulphide alteration hosting anomalous gold content is generally geophysical blind with respect to standard geophysical exploration methods.
-DO-3 would be located in the NW corner area of L3006774.
+DO-3 would be located about 900 meters east of L3006775 and DO-5 would be located about 350 meters east of L3006775.
 It is hypothesised that gold may be present as 30-50 micron blebs in occasional pyrite grains, or as 2-5 micron flakes within sericite cleavage planes.
 The zone is open along strike and down-dip.
-If undisplaced by cross faulting, this feature should subcrop in the region of the north boundary of L3006774.
+If undisplaced by cross faulting, this feature should subcrop in the region south of the south boundary of L3006775.